immunefi-team/Bounty_Boosts/BadgerDAO (eBTC)/28916 - [SC - Insight] Liquidation Abuse More than half of all assets ....md

 # Liquidation Abuse: More than half of all assets can be liquidated in recovery mode.

-Submitted on Fri Mar 01 2024 13:48:51 GMT-0400 (Atlantic Standard Time) by @cryptoticky for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)
+Submitted on Mar 1st 2024 at 19:48:51 UTC by @cryptoticky for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)

 Report ID: #28916